Last updated on November 29th, 2021 at 12:05 am

 1. Choose a paperback book with a strong spine and remove the front and back covers.
 Use a utility knife to cut down the spine, separating about 200 pages (or slightly more, as some may come loose) to make half of the Santa body.

 3. Repeat step 2 on the left hand side, reversing the angles.
-This will complete one half of the Santa body, as shown in the photo at right.
+This will complete one half of the Santa body, as shown below:

 4. Take another 200 pages of the paperback book and repeat steps 2 and 3 to make the second half of the Santa body.

 5. Glue together the two halves that you have just made to make a complete circular Santa body.

 6. Turn the body upside down and measure the diameter of the base.
 Cut a cardboard circle to this measurement and glue the circle to the bottom of the base.